 It very difficult to predict what will come through in the next 5-10 years.
 My gut feeling is that we will be talking about ‘programmatic everything’, and will be calling it ‘digital marketing’ with the assumption that it is driven by automated systems in the background.

 I was recently reading an article that said that the next step for digital is not about IoT (Internet of Things) and voice, it’s actually about audio – programmatic radio and audio advertising.
-A few weeks ago, at the Programmatic Advertising Day in Switzerland, I heard an interesting presentation from SplitKey, which is a DSP doing programmatic out-of-home.
+A few weeks ago, at the Programmatic Advertising Day in Switzerland, I heard an interesting presentation from Splicky, which is a DSP capable of managing programmatic out-of-home media buying.

 What about FAANG*’s market domination?

-There is no reason to think that Facebook, Google, Amazon and Netflix won’t be huge dominant forces in the future but probably the dynamics around these companies will change because of the strangles that we’re seeing surrounding these platforms.
-These companies became huge so fast, they are bound to have issues, such as how they manage personal data.
+There is no reason to think that Facebook, Google, Amazon and Netflix won’t be huge dominant forces also in the future.
+Probably the dynamics and legislative landscape around these companies will change because of the recent controversies that we’ve seen which caused reputation damage at least… These companies became huge so fast, they are bound to have issues, such as how they manage personal data.
 It doesn’t mean that it will existentially threaten these giant American players, but we’ll have to keep a careful eye on how those big platforms develop and how consumers use them in the future.